robocorp/example-advanced-python-template/ci_cd/bitbucket/README.md

 # Alternate Credentials

-If you would prefer to use an API Key obtained from the Control Room Integrations menu, you should replace the `bitbucket-pipelines.yml` file with the [API-based pipeline file](./bitbucket-pipelines_api-key.yml) and rename it to match the existing file.
+If you would prefer to use an API Key obtained from the Control Room Integrations menu, you should replace the contents of the `bitbucket-pipelines.yml` file in the root of the robot's repo with the content from [API-based pipeline file](./bitbucket-pipelines_api-key.yml).
 This alternate file will utilize the API key instead of Access Credentials, which allows you to more restrict the access the key has compared to access credentials.

 > **NOTE** You must create a different variable for this script called `CR_API_KEY`.